 - Align literacy standards with subject standards, become clearinghouses for best practices in literacy, and recognize and publicize successful programs.

-- Support school districts in the capacity building and implementation of college and career standards as they relate to literacy instruction.
+- Support school districts in the capacity building and implementation of college and career ready standards as they relate to literacy instruction.

 - Build the capacity of districts and schools to meet the needs of students who read below grade level.